GauravG8/ML/README.md

 https://medium.com/@gauravgpunjabi/getting-started-with-machine-learning-ea0dc29e3ff6

 #### 8th July, 2018:
-Compling the Raven Android project in Kotlin, the beginnings of an intelligent chatbot
+Compling the Raven Android project in Kotlin, the beginnings of an intelligent chatbot and a few resources for ML.

 https://github.com/GauravG8/raven-kotlin